 See Overweight and obesity: an interactive insight for information on age differences in overweight and obesity.

-The proportion of adults with a waist circumference associated with a substantially increased risk of metabolic complications increased with age, and was higher in women than men (peaking at 57% of men aged 65–74, and 65% of women aged 75–84) (ABS 2018).
+The proportion of adults with a waist circumference associated with a substantially increased risk of chronic conditions was higher in women than men (46% of women and 36% of men).
+This risk increased with age (peaking at 57% of men aged 65–74, and 65% of women aged 75–84) (ABS 2018).

 This graph shows the prevalence over time of overweight and obesity in children and adolescents.
 Three lines indicate the proportions for total overweight or obese, overweight but not obese, and obese across 5 time points (1995, 2007–08, 2011–12, 2014–15 and 2017–18).
 The graph shows an increase in overweight and obesity from 1995 (20%) to 2007–08 (25%), followed by a stabilisation to 2017–18 (25%).